neo4j-field/k8s-helm-examples/genericAKS/hybrid-gds/README.md

 - 1 secondary Neo4j GDS members

 Load balancers terminate TLS and do TCP to Neo4j
+- 1 load balancer for the Core primary members.
 - 1 load balancer for each GDS members - this is needed as GDS calls are done on a non-routing bolt connection
-- 1 load balancer for the Core primary members.

-basic start and stop of the nodepools are in restart folder along with the helm commands needed.
+Basic start and stop of the nodepools are in [scripts](./scripts/) folder along with the helm commands needed.
-I leave load balancers running so IP addresses don't change and wreck the certs (I don't have DSN setup)
+If you are using certs, leave load balancers running so IP addresses don't change and wreck the certs (I don't have DSN setup)